robert/robert.github.com/_posts/2019-01-14-a-brief-history-of-wi-fi-privacy-vulnerabilities.md

 For example, *Information Elements* (IEs) are pieces of additional information that a device can send to a router when connecting to it.
 IEs can include helpful information about a device's country, its power constraints, and any vendor-specific properties that might be relevant.
 The purpose of IEs is to improve communication between a device and a network.
 However, IEs come in such a wide range of different types and values that very few devices share the exact same combination.
 This means that the list of IEs that a device advertises can be used as another form of near-unique fingerprint, in much the same way as the list of network SSIDs that a device has previously connected to.

 [Empirical studies have shown][ie-study] that IE fingerprints are somewhat less unique than those created from SSIDs or internet browser settings (see the [EFF's Panopticlick project][panopticlick]).
 It appears that some devices *do* advertise the exact same set of IEs, and so have the exact same IE fingerprint.
 However, even devices in the same location with the same IE fingerprint can often be de-duplicated using the *ordered sequence numbers* that they increment and append to each successive probe request.
-Kate doesn't have the time to go into this in detail, but she does have this to add:
+Kate doesn't have the time to go into this in detail, but she does have this anecdote to add:

 [ie-study]: http://papers.mathyvanhoef.com/asiaccs2016.pdf
 [panopticlick]: https://panopticlick.eff.org/

 "I once did a contract for a major big-box electronics retailer.
 Customers would often come agonizingly close to buying a big-ticket item, but eventually leave with their money still in their pocket.
 The higher-ups at [redacted] wanted to know who these people were and how to contact them so that they could target them with a follow-up firestorm of online ads.

-"I built [redacted] a state-of-the-art system that tracked customer movements throughout their stores using a multi-layered synthesis of techniques.
+"I built [redacted] a state-of-the-art system that tracked customer movements throughout their stores using triangulation and a multi-layered synthesis of tracking techniques.
 We started by trying to follow them using their device's MAC address.
 We fell back to SSID fingerprinting if their device was performing MAC address randomization, and we fell back further to IE fingerprinting if their device wasn't advertising its previously connected networks.

 "Once we had locked onto a customer's device, we did whatever we could to get their email address.
 We had generous in-store promotions that required email addresses for participation, plus big incentives to swipe loyalty cards.
 When a target non-buyer swiped their card in order to receive their 50 [Redacted] Club Points as a thank you for visiting, we used our wi-fi tracking system to link their loyalty account to their smartphone.
 We looked at the path they had taken through the store, and checked where they had been vacillating.